Gamemode4Dev/GM4_Datapacks/gm4_mending_tanks/README.md

 ### Features:
 - Extends the features of the Gamemode 4 Liquid Tank Datapack
-- Allows XP fluid in a tank to repair damaged items
+- Allows XP fluid in a tank to repair damaged items if they have the mending enchant